Comparison · 8 min read

 What's the main difference between ChannelOS and NoviSign?

 NoviSign installs a native player app on each TV or media device and authors content in its browser-based NoviSign Studio, with AI limited to generating single images.
-ChannelOS runs entirely in the TV's own browser with no app to install, and its AI drafts a complete, editable multi-slide show from a short description.
+ChannelOS runs entirely in the TV's own browser, and its AI drafts a complete, editable multi-slide show from a short description.

 Do I need a media player or device for NoviSign?